 He may be assumed to be aware of the inadequacy of the diagnosis and the prognosis – which is, of course, infauste, hopeless – on the one hand, and his therapeutic proposals, of which he at least gives vague indications, on the other.

-Compared to that, ILLICH gives the impression of resignation.
-People should humble themselves to the point of rediscovering the art of mutual self-treatment, in terms of content: rediscover the medicine of the poor.
+Compared to that, ILLICH appears quite resigned.
+People should be satisfied with rediscovering the art of mutual self-treatment, in terms of content: rediscover the medicine of the poor.
 They should learn again to deal with death, pain and frailty.
 Above all, they should once again include dying at the right time into their life program.

 Terrible conditions, in which even quietist appeals of this kind are not devoid of, if not a revolutionary, then at least a progressive valence.